 One of the benefits of today’s food distribution and technology is our ability to buy apples all year long.
 While I love buying apples from one of Minnesota’s 137 apple orchards, I know I can buy apples from my local grocery store any time of the year which allows me to make homemade applesauce all year long.

 Find lessons and activities at the bottom of this post.

 What variety of apples is best for applesauce ?

-You can use any variety of apple and is really based on your personal preference.
+You can use any variety of apples.
 Apples that will cook and soften faster are Fuji, Golden Delicious, and McIntosh.
 If you want to know more about specific apple varieties, refer to USApple website.

 How to Make Applesauce

 Starting with a basic applesauce recipe, it’s easy to make adjustments based on your preference.
 Do you like sweeter applesauce?
 Just add more sugar.
 Do you like cinnamon?
 Add enough to satisfy your palate.
 And, yes, you can also make it without adding any sugar.

 There are multiple ways to cook down your apples.
 The recipe suggest using a crockpot (which works good).
 You can also use an InstaPot or cook them on your stove top.

 My grandson loves homemade applesauce!
 I love that he can see and experience the process of making applesauce directly from apples.
 As I supervised him, he helped me make a batch and loved every minute.